pporrasebi/darkspaceproject/GO_IPI/GO_IPI_dsgen.md

 unlink(c("./source_files/goa_uniprot_all_noiea.gaf"))
 ```

-Below you can see how many of GO IPI annotations originate from each source database.
+Below you can see how many of GO IPI annotations (not how many interacting pairs) records originate from each source database.

 ```r